JuliaApproximation/FastGaussQuadrature.jl/README.md

 FastGauss
 =========
 A Julia package to compute 16-digit accurate Gauss nodes and weights.
-At the moment we only have Gauss-Legendre implemented.
+At the moment we have Gauss-Legendre and Gauss-Chebyshev implemented.

 ## Our Aim
 To be the fastest Julia code for computing 16-digit accurate Gauss nodes and weights (without tabulation).